What Does it Mean to be a Catholic Creative?

 The more I write, the more I realise that the most powerful thing a writer has to offer is their own story.

-Take the topic of Christian dating, for example.
+Take the topic of Catholic dating, for example.
 This is a topic that has been done to death in thousands of books and blog posts.
-When I find myself reading a generic article about what Christian dating should look like, how to set boundaries, or the importance of saving sex for marriage, then assuming I make it to the end of the piece (I won’t), it doesn’t inspire me.
+When I find myself reading a generic article about what Catholic dating should look like, how to set boundaries, or the importance of saving sex for marriage, then assuming I make it to the end of the piece (I won’t), it doesn’t inspire me.
 I’ve read the same thing a dozen times in a dozen different publications.

-But if someone addresses this topic in a way that shares something of him/herself – if they write about their frustrations with Christian dating culture, if they write about the joys of learning to love someone in the day-to-day life of a relationship, if they write about the experience of being a 25-year-old virgin in a culture where 80% of unmarried Christians have had sex before – then I’m intrigued.
+But if someone addresses this topic in a way that shares something of him/herself – if they write about their frustrations with Catholic dating culture, if they write about the joys of learning to love someone in the day-to-day life of a relationship, if they write about the experience of being a 25-year-old virgin in a culture where 80% of unmarried Christians have had sex before – then I’m intrigued.
 Then the writer might actually say something that changes my life.

 There are dozens of reasons why we can be reluctant to pour ourselves into what we create: fear of those creations being rejected, fear of breaking away from the popular trends, fear of getting vulnerable.
 But creativity is at its best when it expresses who we are as individuals.